Visiting services is an important part of our inspection process. It gives us an opportunity to talk to staff and people

 - If there is a change in a care provider's circumstances.
 This might mean they've been involved in a takeover, a merger or an acquisition.

 A focused inspection does not always look at all five of our key questions.
 The size of the team and who's involved depend on what the inspection is looking at.

 Inspecting different types of service

 There are some differences between the things we look at when we inspect different types of service.
 For example, when we inspect NHS trusts we look at eight core services.
-When we inspect GP practices, we look at how the practice provides services to particular population groups.
 We apply our five key questions to each of these things.

 What are core services?

 We do not inspect all the services that are provided by NHS trusts.
 There are eight services that we always inspect at every NHS acute hospital where they are provided.

 - Urgent and emergency services (A&E)